How the requirements work

 It also includes people doing work:

-- that involves handling affected items removed from ships, aircraft or MIQFs or MIFs, and
+- that involves handling affected items removed from ships, planes or MIQFs or MIFs, and

-- where the job is for a company that is routinely engaged to provide services for an aircraft, ship, MIQF or MIF, and
+- where the job is for a company that is routinely engaged to provide services for a plane, ship, MIQF or MIF, and

 - where the person ‘has contact with’ people who belong to different groups in the Order.

 - All government employees must have had their first dose by 26 August 2021.

 - Privately employed border workers must have had their first dose by 30 September 2021.

 - After the dates above, any new workers covered by the Order will need to have their first dose before starting work.
 This applies to government and private business employees.